edutrack-organisation/edutrack-be/README.md

     ```

 2. Ensure you have python `Python 3.11.0` installed.
-3. Create and activate a virtual environment using bash:
+3. Create and activate a virtual environment using bash: Please download Git if you do not have Git Bash.
     ```sh
     python -m venv venv
     source venv/Scripts/activate  # On Windows Bash